-©All information and photos are copyright of Harriet's Creations.
+©All information is copyright of Harriet's Creations.

 Below is an assortment of Buttercream Design elements which are available from Harriet's Creations.

 You may choose any of these or a combination of these to create your very own cake design.

 Each of these designs carries an additional charge for placing on your cake.